Nurtami Soedarsono: Career

 After obtaining her doctorate, Nurtami returned to Indonesia and began working as a lecturer at the University of Indonesia's dentistry faculty, alongside continuing her research in forensic dentistry as well as pathology.
 As a forensic researcher, she often collaborated with pathologists, anthropologists, DNA experts, and police forensic teams in identifying bodies.
 She became a forensic consultant for the newly established national police's DNA forensic laboratory in 2007 and a visiting scholar at the Columbia University in 2009.
-She, alongside with fellow dentistry forensic Astiti Handayani, was involved in the disaster victim identification operation of the 2012 Mount Salak Sukhoi Superjet crash.
+She, along with fellow dentistry forensic Astiti Handayani, was involved in the disaster victim identification operation of the 2012 Mount Salak Sukhoi Superjet crash.

 Nurtami held managerial positions in the dentistry faculty since her return from Japan in 2006.
 She served as the faculty's student manager from 2006 to 2008, where she was responsible for the welfare of students and managing exchange programs and student activities.
 Her stint continued with her appointment as the assistant to the head of the faculty's master's program from 2011 to 2014.
 On 10 January 2014, Nurtami assumed office as the faculty's second deputy dean, responsible for resources, venture, and general administration.
 She served until 2 August 2018 and was then appointed as the head of the faculty's master program.

 Nurtami (second from left) with other deputy rectors on her right in 2024.

 On 21 October 2020, Nurtami was installed as the university's third deputy rector, responsible for research and innovation.
 During her tenure, the university held innovation awards and festivals to support inventions and startups from the general public.
 She conducted visits representing the university in Switzerland and the Netherlands and signed a number of cooperation agreements on research and innovation, including with the state oil company Pertamina on business incubators and the Nusantara Capital City Authority.
 She also oversaw the development of electric buses for public transport in the university.
 Her tenure ended with the appointment of Hamdi Muluk on 16 December 2024.

 On 14 October 2024, Nurtami became a member of the Indonesian Health Council and the chairman of the forensic dentistry collegium after winning an internal election with 13 votes.